-Kyle Orton, Syria and terrorism analyst
+Kyle Orton, a national security and terrorism analyst based in Britain

 Mustafa al-Khadhemi, the Iraqi Prime Minister, announced on the morning of 11 October that the Iraqi National Intelligence Service (INIS) had arrested Sami Jassim al-Jaburi (Haji Hamid), the effective finance emir of the Islamic State (ISIS), in “a complex external operation”.

 Capture of Jassim

 Little about the operation to capture Jassim has been formally confirmed by Baghdad, including where it took place and when Jassim was handed to the Iraqi government.
 Still, there is reporting indicating that Jassim was apprehended in northern Syria, in the areas Turkey is responsible for, and then transferred from Turkey to Iraq a few days before Al-Kadhemi’s announcement.
 Other reporting suggests Jassim was arrested within Turkey.

 Neither would be unusual: Turkish intelligence has played a key role in bringing in other senior ISIS officials who fled the crumbling caliphate, either into Turkey or the somewhat chaotic areas administered by Turkey’s Syrian proxies, which has proven a conducive environment to hide in.
 This was true of the caliph himself, Abu Bakr al-Baghdadi, killed in October 2019 in a U.S. raid in Idlib, a province divided between Turkish-dependent groups and the Al-Qaeda-derived Hay’at Tahrir al-Sham (HTS), with which Turkey has a much more complicated relationship.

 Profile of a Veteran Jihadist